Russian language semester programme in Narva

-• Authentic immersion: Up to 97% of Narva’s residents are native Russian speakers.
+• Authentic immersion: Up to 97% of Narva’s residents use Russian in everyday life.

-• Top academic quality: Learn under the University of Tartu, ranked among the top 1% worldwide.
+• Academic quality: Study at the University of Tartu Narva College, part of a university ranked among the top 1% in the world.

 • Native-speaker instructors: Experienced UT teachers guide your progress.